What Are Constructors In Python?

 Use Of Constructors

-One common use of constructors is to perform setup tasks necessary before the program can use the object.
+One everyday use of constructors is to perform setup tasks necessary before the program can use the object.
 For example, a constructor might open a file or establish a database connection that the object needs.

 For example, the following __init__ method initializes the name and age attributes of the Person object: